smxi/inxi/README.txt

 Important: the only version of inxi that is supported is the latest current master branch version/commit.
 No issue reports or bug reports will be accepted for anything other than current master branch.
-No merges, attempts to patch old code from old versions, will be considered or accepted.
+No merges, attempts to patch old code from old versions, will be considered or accepted on the master branch of inxi.
 If you are not updated to the latest inxi, do not file a bug report since it's probably been fixed ages ago.
 If your distro isn't packaging a current inxi, then file a bug report with your packager, not here.

+The development branch inxi-perl/pinxi has been moved to its own standalone repo, pinxi, at https://codeberg.org/smxi/pinxi - this is the only place development happens.

 inxi is 'rolling release' software, just like Debian Sid, Gentoo, or Arch Linux are rolling release GNU/Linux distributions, with no 'release points'.